In 2024, Linksys overhauled its router setup experience for its mesh routers

 3-step version for products with nodes

-With the quick start guide in a good place, we shifted focus to the interface.
+With the quick start guide in a good place, I shifted focus to the interface for optional customization.

-The strategy was to replace the old app with a new, browser-based interface.
+Ultimately it was decided to replace the app with a new, browser-based interface.

 Several reasons lead to this decision: